A collection of pus. Usually forms because of infection.

 The canal that runs inside the root of the tooth.
 It contains the nerves and blood vessels inside the tooth.

-The action of cleaning on the rooth area of teeth.
+The action of cleaning the root area of teeth.

 A rubber sheet that fits around teeth.
 It isolates the treatment area from the rest of the oral cavity.

-The use of medication to calm down a patient.
+The use of medication to calm a patient.

-An appliance to maintain the space in between teeth.
+An appliance to maintain the space between teeth.

 An appliance or a material to prevent movement of a mobile part.

-An outgrowth on bone.
+An outgrowth of bone.
 It usually develops on the roof of the mouth or around the premolar area on the lower jaw.

-The eighth (also the last tooth) tooth from the middle of the jaw.
+The eighth (also the last) tooth from the middle of the jaw.